yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 {gcard}
 {gdeck}

-Several {{ISpaceProxy}} instances can be defined within a single Processing Unit, each with its own properties.
+Several `ISpaceProxy` instances can be defined within a single Processing Unit, each with its own properties.

-(i) {{ISpaceProxy}} simplifies most operations used with the space, but some operations still require access to {{IJSpace}}, which can be accessed through the {{ISpaceProxy}} API.
+(i) `ISpaceProxy` simplifies most operations used with the space, but some operations still require access to `IJSpace`, which can be accessed through the `ISpaceProxy` API.

 {note}
-- The {{ISpaceProxy}} variable represents a remote or embedded space proxy (for a single space or clustered) and **should be constructed only** once throughout the lifetime of the application process.
+- The `ISpaceProxy` variable represents a remote or embedded space proxy (for a single space or clustered) and **should be constructed only** once throughout the lifetime of the application process.
-- You should treat the {{ISpaceProxy}} variable as a singleton to be shared across multiple different threads.
+- You should treat the `ISpaceProxy` variable as a singleton to be shared across multiple different threads.
-- The {{ISpaceProxy}} interface is a thread safe and there is no need to create an {{ISpaceProxy}} variable per application thread.
+- The `ISpaceProxy` interface is a thread safe and there is no need to create an `ISpaceProxy` variable per application thread.
 - In case the space has been fully terminated (no backup or primary instances running any more) the client space proxy will try to reconnect to the space up to a predefined timeout based on the [Proxy Connectivity] settings.
 If it fails to reconnect, an error will be displayed.
 {note}